Vauxhall Corsa Review & Prices

-In addition to the six airbags fitted to all Corsa models, Vauxhall includes a lane departure warning system with lane keep assist, rear parking sensors, and driver fatigue alert.
+In addition to the six airbags fitted to all Corsa models, Vauxhall includes a lane departure warning system with lane keep assist, speed sign recognition, and driver fatigue alert.
 There’s also forward collision warning and automatic emergency braking, plus cruise control with speed limiter in all models.

-The GS gains front parking sensors and a rear-view camera, while the Ultimate has an upgraded reversing camera and adaptive cruise control.
+The GS Line gains rear parking sensors, while the Ultimate has a reversing camera as standard along with front parking sensors.
 This top trim level also gains lane positioning assistance to keep it in the centre of the road, and Vauxhall’s IntelliLux adaptive headlights that give the best view of the road ahead at all times without dazzling drivers in oncoming cars.

-Vauxhall provides a three-year/60,000-mile warrant for the Corsa, which makes it one of the less appealing warranty options available, and some way off the more generous offerings from those such as Kia, Hyundai and Renault.
-Reliability is fairly good, though, and Vauxhall repairs and servicing isn't too expensive.
+Vauxhall provides a three-year/60,000-mile warrant for the Corsa, which is in line with the basic offering from most brands, apart from the more generous offerings from those such as Kia, Hyundai and Renault.

 *Please contact the dealer for a personalised quote, including terms and conditions.
 Quote is subject to dealer requirements, including status and availability.
 Illustrations are based on personal contract hire, 9 month upfront fee, 48 month term and 8000 miles annually, VAT included.